Identifying and changing contexts

 method tells the client to change the current context and obtain the feature flag values for the new context.

 In some situations, the new context may be an updated version of the existing context.
-For example, on a sign-in page in a single-page app, you could represent the same person as an anonymous user before they log in, and a different user after they log in.
-You can initialize the client with an anonymous context with a context kind of "user."
-After the person logs in, you can update the user context and call identify()
+For example, on a sign-in page in a single-page app, you could represent the same person as a multi-context that combines a pre-login anonymous context and a post-login context with the "user" kind.
+After the person logs in, you can call identify()

 so that the person receives the correct feature flag settings for their account.

-In other situations, the new context may be a multi-context, that is, a set of several different contexts that you want to evaluate together.
+In other situations, the new context may be a multi-context based on multiple identifiers, rather than only pre- and post-login contexts.
 For example, as soon as an end user visits your app, you may initialize the client with a context using a context kind of "device."
 When the end user logs in, you now also have their user and organization information.
 You can call identify()

 with a multi-context that contains the "device," "user," and "organization" contexts for the end user.